yshavit/llm-notes/book/05-Further-Reading/02-the-broader-landscape.md

 Why BERT exists (bidirectional context for classification/understanding tasks) How your decoder-only model is optimized specifically for generation

-It's like the bookend to your introduction—sets scope at the start, provides context at the end.
+It's like the bookend to your introduction --- sets scope at the start, provides context at the end.
 :::